-Some conditions, such as painful pancreatitis that is not controlled by standard medical and surgical treatments, may require the removal of the pancreas to relieve severe symptoms.
+Some conditions, such as painful chronic pancreatitis or multiple recurrent episodes of pancreatitis that is not controlled by standard medical and surgical treatments, may require the removal of the pancreas to relieve severe symptoms.
 In the past, physicians have been hesitant to consider this option, because of the impending threat of development of brittle diabetes.
 It was a tough choice--relieving the pain of one serious condition, only to know that another complex problem would result.

 But now, physicians can prevent or reduce the effects of diabetes after pancreas removal by performing autologous islet cell transplantation.
 Benefits of autologous islet cell transplantation include:

 - Prevention or reduced risk for the development of diabetes in patients who did not have it before

 - In people who already have diabetes, AIT decreases the chance for the development of very difficult-to-control brittle diabetes

 - Approximately 30-40 percent of patients who have AIT will not require insulin treatment after the first year or two.
 For the 60 percent of people who do require insulin, their diabetes is typically much more easily managed